diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 ## September 20, 2021

 It has now been 2.5 weeks since my appointment.
 Based on other peoples' experiences, you really shouldn't expect any other communication from the consulate for 1yr+ at this point (unless something goes wrong!).
-One signal you do have is whether or not the consulate has cashed your money order - supposed this isn't done until your "homework" is complete and pending application is a "good to go" state.
+One signal you do have is whether or not the consulate has cashed your money order.
+Supposedly, your check isn't cashed until your "homework" is complete and your pending application is a "good to go" state.

-You're able to check whether USPS money order have been cashed online (make sure to take note of the serial number _before_ handing it over).
-To my excitement, USPS now lists the money order as cashed!
+You're able to check online whether USPS money orders have been cashed (make sure to take note of the serial number _before_ handing it over).
+To my excitement, USPS now lists the money order as cashed! 💸

 ![money-order.png]({{site.url}}/assets/resources-jure-sanguinis/money-order.png)